 A holdover from British colonial days, homosexuality is illegal in Myanmar with punishment including 10 years’ imprisonment.
-The law is rarely enforced, but it can be used as an excuse to harass LGBT locals.
+The law is rarely enforced, but it can be used as an excuse to harass LGBTQ+ locals.

-There are also other laws that can negatively impact the LGBT community, from sodomy laws to restrictions against participating in a marriage that is not considered “legal”, i.e., same sex.
+There are also other laws that can negatively impact the LGBTQ+ community, from sodomy laws to restrictions against participating in a marriage that is not considered “legal”, i.e., same sex.
 Many of the laws are quite conservative, and can also cross over to various sexual identities, as well as making, selling or distributing “obscene” material, i.e., pornography.

 Two men or two women together are mostly viewed as just friends.
 More sophisticated Burmese, however, will understand the nature of the relationship but won't react, especially those in the hospitality field.

 Though the culture is welcoming overall, with respect to gay travelers it's more like tolerated, not so much enthusiastically embraced.

-With many exceptions, generally speaking it is still shameful for a family to have a child that identifies as LGBT.
-It is still a conservative culture, especially after being under strict military rule for decades, where media could not openly report on LGBT issues, and LGBT people could not legally organize.
+With many exceptions, it is still shameful for a family to have a child that identifies as LGBTQ+.
+It is still a conservative culture, especially after being under strict military rule for decades, where media could not openly report on LGBTQ+ issues, and LGBTQ+ people could not legally organize.

 Myanmar is a challenge logistically, especially if you go overland (as opposed to an all-inclusive river cruise).
 Work with an international tour operator.
-We highly recommend OUT Adventures which has been organizing trips there for four years.
+We highly recommend OUT Adventures which has been organizing trips there for years.

-Venture Out is launching their first Myanmar adventure in early 2018.
+Venture Out launched its first Myanmar adventure in 2018.

-The NomadicBoys, a blog produced by a young well-traveled gay couple has extensive up-to-date information on the country and its gay life.
+The NomadicBoys, a blog produced by a young well-traveled gay male couple has extensive up-to-date information on the country and its queer life.

 You can buy at home or while traveling, and claim online from anywhere in the world.
 With 150+ adventure activities covered and 24/7 emergency assistance.

 What’s the easiest way to get to Thailand from Myanmar?
 Avoid complications at the land border crossing with these tips from Will Hatton.